-This should be planned for as early as possible – don't wait till after you publish to consider how you'll distribute the story, and to who.
+This should be planned for as early as possible – don't wait until after you publish to consider how you'll distribute the story, and to who.

 - Consider how you will use your own digital platforms, social media, portfolio, email newsletters etc to promote your story, both at the time of launch and further down the line.

 - Ensure sharing is filled out correctly, if you want to have social share buttons in your story.

 - Think about how readers will find the story in the future?
 Is there a clear path to connect with your story again – particularly if it should have a long shelf-life.